Luuk de Jong: Twente

 On 8 March, in a Europa League match against Schalke 04, De Jong was the protagonist of a controversial penalty decision that resulted in a red card for Schalke defender Joël Matip, and a penalty kick which he himself successfully converted, to ensure the win for his side by 1–0.
 However, Twente ended up falling out of the competition, losing 4–1 in the second leg in Germany, as de Jong's fellow Dutchman Klaas-Jan Huntelaar netted a hat-trick.

 De Jong scored twice in two minutes on 14 April to put his side 2–1 up away to Breda, but an injury-time strike from Nourdin Boukhari denied Twente the chance to close the gap on title rivals Ajax.
 He finished the season with 25 goals on a joint-second place, seven behind top-scorer Bas Dost.

 At the end of the 2011–12 season, De Jong announced his decision to leave the club.
 Having attracted the interest of several clubs around Europe, including Premier League side Newcastle United, de Jong accused the club's chairman Joop Munsterman of increasing the asking price for him.
-In response, the Munsterman and Steve McClaren expressed dismay over de Jong's comments.
+In response, Joop Munsterman and Steve McClaren expressed dismay over de Jong's comments.